 Tuscany And Its Steak

 Tuscany – particularly Florence – is famous for its beautiful steaks.
 Bistecca all Fiorentina is similar to a porterhouse or T-bone steak.
 Traditionally it comes from a particular breed of cattle called the Chianina which is known for its excellent flavor.
 It’s a celebration of all things bovine.
 Just salt and pepper adorn these steaks, grilled over hot coals.
 The steaks are designed to accompany the robust local red wines such as Chianti, Brunello di Montalcino or Rosso di Montalcino, all made from the sour-cherry fruited Sangiovese grape.
 And there’s no better way to taste the best wine Tuscany has to offer than in a winery.
 The Brunello Wine Tasting & Lunch in a Tuscan Castle from Montalcino is a great introduction to brilliant red wines.
 If you want to get your hands dirty and learn to make your own Tuscan cuisine from fresh local ingredients, we have a tour for that, too.

 Devouring Pizza In Rome

 Naples may be more famous for its pizzas but neighbouring Rome gives them a run for their money.
 There are two common types of Roman pizza.
 Pizza al taglio – or pizza by the slice – with a soft, bread-like base and topped with various ingredients.
 Then there are the Roman round pizzas that use olive oil in the dough.
 This makes a thinner, crunchier base than their Neapolitan counterparts.
 Whichever way you choose to eat pizza in Rome – or indeed if you choose to make it yourself in a Roman pizza cooking class, it can’t be faulted as one of the best foods in Italy’s capital.
 If you’re on a mission to become a Roman foodie expert, stay for a while in one of our selected hotels and indulge in a 5-day food tour.

 Seafood In Sicily

 Sicily is blessed with both the sea and a North African influence.
 Couscous al pesce is a famous example of the meeting of these two cultures, as is pasta con le sarde – sardine pasta with saffron, pine nuts and raisins.
-Combine any one of these beautiful seafood dishes with a piazza and a local wine and you have the makings of a rather wonderful evening.
+Combine any one of these beautiful seafood dishes with a pizza and a local wine and you have the makings of a rather wonderful evening.
 Or take out the hard work of choosing – you’re on holiday after all – and indulge in a Sicilian food and wine tasting tour.

 Getting Lost In Italy’s Food Markets